saylordotorg/course_bus103/Unit05.md

+---
+layout: default
+title: "BUS103: Introduction to Financial Accounting"
+course_description: "An introductory survey of financial accounting in preparation for more advanced business courses.
+Topics include the compilation and analysis of financial statements, determination of the value of a firm, and evaluation of a firm and its competitors."
+next: ../Unit06
+previous: ../Unit04
+---
 **Unit 5: Financial Reporting and Financial Statement Analysis** <span id="5"></span>
 *In this unit, you will learn about financial reporting and examine the